 Fasting is an effective way to promote the release of toxins stored in fat cells.
 This is achieved through the stimulation of the Autophagy process.
 Additionally, fasting reduces inflammation and oxidative stress in the body, which are significant contributors to chronic diseases.
 Fasting also triggers Mitochondrial Biogenesis, similar to exercise, which supports the overall immune system and cellular function.

-A study conducted by Dr. Valter Longo found that fasting can reduce exposure to microplastics by up to 66%.
-Practicing regular fasting is a great way to reduce exposure to microplastics and other environmental pollutants.
+A study by Dr. Valter Longo found that fasting can reduce microplastic exposure by up to 66%.
+Regular fasting is a great way to reduce exposure to microplastics and other environmental pollutants.

 Melatonin For BPA and Heavy Metal Toxicity